Marc-Aurèle de Foy Suzor-Coté: Biography

-He was born in Arthabaska, Quebec in 1869 and his father was an artist.
-Suzor-Coté studied at the Collège du Sacré-Coeur, Arthabaska.
-He was a baritone, who studied music at the Conservatory of Music in Paris in 1890, but later in the 1890s, studied painting and sculpture at the École des Beaux-Arts with Léon Bonnat.
-At the school, he learned of the work of Swedish sculptor Carl Milles whose sculptures of indigenous people influenced him.
+He was born in Arthabaska, Quebec, in 1869 and his father was an artist.
+He studied at the Collège du Sacré-Coeur in Arthabaska.
+He was a baritone and studied music at the Conservatory of Music in Paris in 1890, but later in the 1890s, he studied painting and sculpture at the École des Beaux-Arts with Léon Bonnat.
+At the school, he learned of the work of Swedish sculptor Carl Milles, whose sculptures of indigenous people influenced him.
 Three years later, after a visit home, he studied painting and sculpture at the Julian and Colarossi Academies.
 He exhibited his first works in 1894 at the Salon de la Société des Artistes Français.
 His first fully Impressionist paintings, with broken brushwork and bright colour, were made in Brittany in 1906.

-After his return to Quebec in 1908, he established a studio in Montreal creating paintings with classic interpretations of Canadian landscapes.
-He produced many Impressionist and even Post-Impressionist paintings of the Quebec landscape, as well as portraits, nudes, historical paintings and later, sculptures.
+After his return to Quebec in 1908, he established a studio in Montreal, creating paintings with classic interpretations of Canadian landscapes.
+He produced many Impressionist and even Post-Impressionist paintings of the Quebec landscape, as well as portraits, nudes, historical paintings and later sculptures.
 In his paintings, he was most interested in the play of light on snow and water, leaving behind optical truth for visual innovations.

 He was made an Officer of the Academy of France in 1901 – an honour for a Canadian artist.
 He was also made a member of the Royal Canadian Academy of Arts and joined the progressive Canadian Art Club.
-There were numerous exhibitions of his work during his lifetime and afterwards such as the retrospective of his work organized by the Quebec government in 1929.
+There were numerous exhibitions of his work during his lifetime and afterwards, such as the retrospective of his work organized by the Quebec government in 1929.
 In 2002, Suzor-Coté, 1869-1937: Light and Matter, co-organized by the Musée du Québec and the National Gallery of Canada, was circulated by the Musée du Québec.
 This first major retrospective of Suzor-Coté, the first in 75 years, brought together over 140 works.

 Suzor-Coté became paralyzed in 1927.
 In 1929, Suzor-Côté moved to Daytona Beach, Florida, where he died on 29 January 1937.

 Recognition

-On 14 March 1969 Canada Post issued stamps based on Suzor-Coté's painting Return from the Harvest Field (1903) in the National Gallery of Canada, Ottawa, Ontario.
+On March 14, 1969, Canada Post issued stamps based on Suzor-Coté's painting Return from the Harvest Field (1903) in the National Gallery of Canada in Ottawa, Ontario.
 The 13-perforated 50¢ stamps with the inscription 'Suzor-Coté, 1869-1937' were printed by Canadian Bank Note Company, Limited.